funkaoshi/s.vs.tpk/bookshelf/index.md

 ### Lamentations of the Flame Princess: Weird Fantasy Roleplaying

 * [Lamentations of the Flame Princess: Weird Fantasy Roleplaying (Gridnhouse Edition)][lotfp]
+* Rules & Magic Hardcover
 * Death Frost Doom (PDF)
 * Hammers of the God (PDF)
 * Weird New World (PDF)
 * [Vornheim: The Complete City Kit][vornheim]
 * [Carcosa][]
+* The Monolith Beyond Space and Time
 * The God that Crawls
 * [The Magnificent Joop van Ooms][ooms]
+* Tales of the Scarecrow
+* The Seclusium of Orphone of the Three Visions
+* Better Than Any Man
+* Qelong
+* Fuck for Satan

 ### 1st Edition

 * Premium Dungeon Master Guide
 * Premium Player's Handbook
 * Premium Monster Manual
+* [Dungeons of Dread: "S" Series Classic Adventure Compilation][dod]
+* Against the Slave Lords: "A" Series Classic Adventure Compilation
 * D1,2 - Descent into the Depths of the Earth
 * I1 - Dwellers of the Forbidden City
 * F1 - The Fane of Poisoned Prophecies